 The main settlements are situated on the western side of the mountains and often enjoy commanding views.

 The mountains are not crossed by east-west roads linking Campagna Romana with Subiaco.
 The woods which cover their top were used as a haunt by brigands, especially in the early XIXth century.

 Two men suddenly rushed out from the thicket near a little lane to the left and stopped the way and pointing their guns at the factor who was riding a little before me ordered him to dismount.
 Meantime two others came out of the wood behind me so as to have us between them and the former.
 We had both dismounted on the first intimation.
 The two men behind me ordered me to turn back instantly and to walk before them not by the road to Castel Madama, but that to San Gregorio.

 Lady Maria Callcott (Maria Graham) - Three Months Passed in the Mountains East of Rome: During the Year 1819.
 Maria Graham (1785-1842) was a British writer of travel books.
 Her second husband was Sir Augustus Wall Callcott, a landscape painter.
 The book quoted in this section was one of her first works and it was based on a summer she spent at Poli.

-(above) Overall view of the town; the section to the left of the castle is medieval, that to the right is modern and it includes Borgo Pio (XVIIth century); (below) medieval part
+(above) Overall view of the town; the section to the left of the castle is medieval, that to the right is modern and it includes Borgo Pio (late XVIIth century); (below) medieval part

 S. Gregorio is the Monti Prenestini town which is closer to Tivoli.
 It owes its name to St. Gregory the Great who donated its territory to the Benedictine Abbey of Subiaco.
 Later on S. Gregorio became a possession of the Benedictine monks of S. Andrea al Celio (today a separate chapel of S. Gregorio Magno) who sold it to the Colonna in the XIVth century.